Were Some Elements of Purity Culture Good?

 Check out She Deserves Better for more.

-2. When we speak about the negative impacts of Purity Culture or answer the question, “were some elements of purity culture good?” in a way that doesn’t indulge harmful Christian teachings, some people wonder if we’re saying premarital sex is okay.They believe the lines are blurry, and it looks like we’re saying having sex whenever, however, with whoever is okay.
-My response to that: As Christians, we need to ask ourselves why when we talk about the trauma caused by Christian teachings, we think about the extreme as the counterbalance.
+2. When we talk about the negative impacts of Purity Culture or answer the question, “were some elements of purity culture good?” in a way that doesn’t indulge harmful Christian teachings, some people wonder if we’re saying premarital sex is okay.They see as blurring the lines, like we’re saying having sex whenever, however, with whoever is okay.
+My response to that: we need to ask ourselves why when we talk about the trauma caused by Christian teachings, we think about the extreme as the counterbalance.
 It feels like saying, “okay, you’ll get pregnant and have STDs,” when a woman says, “how you teach about sex is very shaming, fear-inducing and hurtful,” We can’t be catastrophizing and saying it’s what people who reject purity culture are recommending.
-If you have questions or reservations, please read She Deserves Better!
+If you have questions, please read She Deserves Better!
 It’s a great book and addresses many queries and questions Christians have.

 Are the Christian teachings” you speak as harmful, in this article the interpretations of man interpreting scripture or actual scripture?
 I do believe scripture can be twisted and/or misinterpreted for sure.